Summer Lovin’– I mean Plumbing- Happens so Fast!! Tips to help you avoid calling a plumber this summer!

 If you’re a parent, you may feel happy if your child gets past the diper stage and takes it to the potty.
 It is suggested that training must continue for small kids so that they know how much tissue paper needs to be used and what and what not needs to be flushed down the commode.

 For kitchen sinks, there are U-shaped pipes that are connected beneath the sink.
 Most often these pipe get clogged with debris.
 In order to remove debris, you can pour hot water in the sink and it will help clear accumulated dirt.
+In addition, you should also consider having professional grease trap services clean your grease trap at least twice a year.

 - Check Sewer Line